 Guardianship and Alternatives: Making the Right Decision for Your Adult Child with a Disability

-For parents of children with significant cognitive or developmental disabilities, this transition creates an urgent question: how do you maintain the ability to help your adult child make decisions, manage finances, and navigate healthcare, without stripping away more autonomy than necessary?
+As a father of two sons with autism, I have navigated this transition personally.
+The legal shift is jarring even when you know it is coming.
+For parents of children with significant cognitive or developmental disabilities, it creates an urgent question: how do you maintain the ability to help your adult child make decisions, manage finances, and navigate healthcare without stripping away more autonomy than necessary?

 The answer is not always guardianship.
-In fact, for many families, guardianship is more restrictive, more expensive, and more permanent than the situation requires.
+For many families, guardianship is more restrictive, more expensive, and more permanent than the situation requires.

 What Full Guardianship Actually Means

-The guardianship process requires filing a petition, an examining committee evaluation (typically three professionals), a court hearing, and often the appointment of an attorney ad litem to represent the alleged incapacitated person's interests.
+The process has several steps.
+You file a petition.
+An examining committee (typically three professionals) evaluates the individual.
+The court holds a hearing.
+An attorney ad litem is often appointed to represent the person's interests.
 Costs range from $3,000 for straightforward cases to $10,000 or more when contested.
-Annual reporting to the court is required, and the guardian must file a plan describing how they will exercise their authority.

 The most important thing to understand: full guardianship removes nearly all of the individual's legal rights.
-The right to vote, marry, enter contracts, decide where to live, consent to medical treatment, manage money, and make everyday choices.
-Florida courts have increasingly recognized that this level of restriction is disproportionate for many people with disabilities and have pushed toward less restrictive alternatives.
+That includes the right to vote, marry, enter contracts, decide where to live, consent to medical treatment, manage money, and make everyday choices.

 Limited Guardianship

-A limited guardianship grants the guardian authority over specific areas of decision-making while preserving the individual's rights in all other areas.
-A court might grant a parent authority over medical decisions and financial management while leaving the adult child free to make their own choices about where they live, who they spend time with, and how they structure their day.
+A limited guardianship gives the guardian authority over specific areas while preserving the individual's rights everywhere else.
+For example, a court might grant a parent authority over medical decisions and financial management, but leave the adult child free to choose where they live, who they spend time with, and how they structure their day.

-Limited guardianship requires the same court process as full guardianship, with similar costs and ongoing reporting requirements.
+The court process is the same as full guardianship, with similar costs and reporting requirements.
 The difference is scope.
-The examining committee evaluates which specific capacities the individual lacks, and the court tailors the guardianship order accordingly.
+The examining committee evaluates which specific capacities the individual lacks.
+The court then tailors the order to match.

 For many families with adult children who have intellectual or developmental disabilities, limited guardianship strikes a reasonable balance.
-It provides the legal authority needed to manage healthcare and financial decisions while respecting the individual's capacity in areas where they can function independently or with informal support.
+It provides legal authority over healthcare and financial decisions while respecting the individual's ability to function independently in other areas.

 Guardian Advocacy: Florida's Middle Ground

-A guardian advocate can be granted authority over healthcare, residential, educational, and vocational decisions, as well as financial management.
-The court determines which rights to delegate based on the individual's specific needs.
+A guardian advocate can be granted authority over healthcare, residential, educational, and vocational decisions, plus financial management.
+The court decides which rights to delegate based on the individual's needs.

-Guardian advocacy is available only for individuals with developmental disabilities (such as intellectual disability, autism, cerebral palsy, spina bifida, or Prader-Willi syndrome) and only for rights specifically identified in the petition.
-It is not available for individuals whose disability is solely mental health-related or acquired later in life.
+There are eligibility limits.
+Guardian advocacy is available only for individuals with developmental disabilities, such as intellectual disability, autism, cerebral palsy, spina bifida, or Prader-Willi syndrome.
+It covers only the rights named in the petition.
+It is not available when the disability is solely mental health-related or acquired later in life.

 Supported Decision-Making

-Supported decision-making (SDM) represents a fundamentally different approach.
-Rather than transferring decision-making authority from the individual to a guardian, SDM allows the individual to retain all legal rights while designating trusted supporters who help them understand information, weigh options, and communicate decisions.
+Supported decision-making (SDM) takes a fundamentally different approach.
+Instead of transferring authority to a guardian, SDM lets the individual keep all legal rights.
+They designate trusted supporters who help them understand information, weigh options, and communicate decisions.

-Florida enacted its supported decision-making statute in 2024 (HB 73, codified at Florida Statutes Section 709.2209).
-The law establishes a formal framework for SDM agreements, allowing individuals with disabilities to name supporters who can access information on their behalf and help communicate decisions to third parties, without binding or acting on behalf of the individual.
+Florida enacted its SDM statute in 2024 (HB 73, codified at Florida Statutes Section 709.2209).
+The law creates a formal framework for SDM agreements.
+Individuals with disabilities can name supporters who access information on their behalf and help communicate decisions to third parties.

-SDM typically works best for individuals who can express their preferences and understand the choices but may need help working through more complicated situations and information.
-That might include things like medical treatment options, lease agreements, or financial documents.
-In those situations, trusted supporters can help explain the details and think through the options while the individual remains in control of the final decision.
+SDM works best for individuals who can express preferences and understand basic choices but need help with complex information.
+Think medical treatment options, lease agreements, or financial documents.
+Supporters help explain details and think through options.
+The individual keeps control of the final decision.

-At the same time, SDM is not the right fit for every situation.
-It can be difficult to rely on when someone cannot consistently communicate their preferences, or when decisions must be made quickly and carry immediate legal consequences, leaving little time for a supported decision-making process.
+SDM is not the right fit for every situation.
+It works poorly when someone cannot consistently communicate preferences, or when decisions must be made quickly with immediate legal consequences.

-The cost of establishing an SDM agreement is minimal, often no more than the cost of having an attorney draft the agreement.
-There is no court involvement, no annual reporting, and no ongoing legal expense.
+The cost is minimal.
+It typically involves just the cost of having an attorney draft the agreement.
+No court involvement, no annual reporting, no ongoing legal expense.

 Other Alternatives to Guardianship